 Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Popular in spoken English, phrasal verbs can be quite confusing because their definitions aren’t always easy to guess—and there are thousands of them.
+For multilingual speakers, phrasal verbs can be challenging when learning English.
 In fact, many of the base verbs used to form phrasal verbs are used in multiple different phrasal verbs with distinct meanings, which can add to the confusion.

-For multilingual speakers, in particular, phrasal verbs are one of the most difficult topics in learning English.
-To help simplify this complicated subject, what follows is our guide to understanding English phrasal verbs, including a list of the most common ones.
+To help simplify this complicated subject, here is a guide to understanding English phrasal verbs, including a list of 80 of the most common ones with examples

 What is a phrasal verb?